Piotr56370/EDP-LABS/lab4/README.md

 ![APP](./lab4.bmp)

-* Add nore balls with left mouseclick
+* Add more balls with left mouseclick
 * Increase / decrease speed with mousewheel
 * Random colors / velocity
 * The balls change shape on impact